RScoles/studio1/README.md

 Pizza
 Marcie: If you were an animal, what would you be and why?
 Jennifer: Bird, I want to launch right now.
+Delaney: I hope you have a great day!